-A Subscriber is notified of the revocation of a Certificate using the email information submitted during the enrollment process.
+A Subscriber must be notified of the revocation of a Certificate.

-For Issuing CA Certificate revocation, the Policy Authority is notified when the revocation is completed and a notice placed on the Repository.
+For Issuing CA Certificate revocation, the Policy Authority must be notified when the revocation is completed and a notice must be placed on the Repository.

 4.9.12 Special Requirements Related to Key Compromise